source-foundry/Hack-windows-installer/README.md

 ## Usage

-- Download `HackWindowsInstaller.exe` from [Releases](https://github.com/source-foundry/Hack-windows-installer/releases/latest)
+- Download `HackFontsWindowsInstaller.exe` from [Releases](https://github.com/source-foundry/Hack-windows-installer/releases/latest)
-- Double click `HackWindowsInstaller.exe`
+- Double click `HackFontsWindowsInstaller.exe`
 - If you see a *Windows protected your PC* message, click on `More info` and select `Run anyway`.
 This *Windows SmartScreen warning* can be safely ignored, the installer is virus and addware free (see VirusTotal report for each release)
 - Follow the installation instructions
 - If a font file was installed or removed, the installer will request a reboot